josegonzalez/cakephp-github-plugin-plugin/README.markdown

 ## Requirements
 - the function "shell_exec()" must be enabled on the server
-- git must be installed and configured on the server
+- git must be installed and configured on the server in order to use the git functionality (you can still install plugins from archives!)

 ## Installation
 - Clone from github : in your plugin directory type `git clone git://github.com/josegonzalez/commentable-behavior.git github_plugin`